What Type of Pillow Is Best for Side Sleepers?

 Responsiveness refers to how quickly your pillow or mattress reacts to pressure and pressure removal.
 For example, latex pillows are very responsive and immediately bounce back when you lift your head.
 On the other hand, memory foam responds slowly and maintains its shape for a while after you remove or shift your weight.

 Side sleepers don't typically have specified needs when it comes to responsiveness.
 However, if you tend to move around a lot in your sleep, you'll want a pillow that quickly readjusts as you reposition your head and neck.
+Latex pillows are known for their responsiveness.

 While not unique to people who sleep on their side, having a cooling pillow is a top priority for many sleepers.
 While some materials trap the heat that your body naturally gives off as you sleep, others allow air circulation that dissipates heat.